mmfausnaugh/mapspec/README.md

 * A reference spectrum in 3 column ascii format (wavelength, flux, and flux error).
 * A file with wavelength regions for the emission line.
 This should have 3 rows: 1)  the wavelength window of the emission line, 2) the wavelength window of the blueward continuum, and 3) the wavelength window of the redward continuum.
 Each line has 2 numbers: the blue edge of the wavelength region window and the red edge of the wavelength region window.
 * A list of files with spectra to rescale, 1 file per line.
-Like the reference, the spectra should be in 3 column ascii format
+Like the reference, the spectra should be in 3 column ascii format.

 Examples of all of these files are in `examples/mapspec_test`.

-Do_map runs a list of spectra through the rescaling model.
+`do_map` runs a list of spectra through the rescaling model.
 This is the normal _modus operandi_ for reverberation mapping studies, so `do_map` may have everything that most users need.
-The output (using the Gauss-Hermite smoothing kernel) will be saved in files called 'scale.h._input_spectrum_name'.
+The output (using the Gauss-Hermite smoothing kernel) will be saved in files called 'scale.h._<input_spectrum_name>'.

 To see how `do_map` works, you an look at the source in `mapspec/scripts/do_map`.